LukeGrahamLandry/franca/docs/README.md

 - concessions: rambling defense of some language design decisions
 - lib_summary: list of useful code provided with the franca distribution
 - builtins: list of magic functions provided by the franca compiler
+- graphics: notes about the franca `graphics` library (gpu rendering)
+- backend: notes about the franca `backend` library (codegen NOT website)